bormaxi8080/osint-timeline/DRAFT.md

 And they went underground.

+FleetMon's open database to track ships and ports in real-time: https://www.fleetmon.com/

+Need to simulate where the sun will form a shade on a building?
+Try http://shademap.app that gives you an idea of the shade of a building at any time, date, and year.

+If you want to investigate flights, http://radarbox.com helps you track flight and aircraft data in real time.

 (Cyber_Detective) A few links with instructions how to delete information about yourself from various services:
 Google Maps support.google.com/websearch/answer/4628134
 Google support.google.com/websearch/troubleshooter/3111061?en=id&hl=en
 Bing bing.com/webmasters/tools/contentremoval
 Web Archive help.archive.org/help/removing-your-item-pages-from-archive-org/

+How to use PGP keys as an information source in OSINT investigations: https://nixintel.info/osint-tools/using-pgp-keys-for-osint/

+Savant is a Python Computer Vision & Video Analytics Framework With Batteries Included: https://github.com/insight-platform/Savant

 Gopher.js - A compiler from Go to JavaScript for running Go code in a browser: https://github.com/gopherjs/gopherjs